fuhsjr00/bug.n/doc/Customization.md

 associated functions are listed in the document "[Default hotkeys](./Default_hotkeys.md)".

 You may find a sample and template configuration file in the [usr directory](../usr/).

 ### Re-using Win+L

 The hotkey `#l` (<kbd>Win</kbd><kbd>L</kbd>) is set by Microsoft Windows to lock the workstation.
-If you want to use it as a hotkey in bug.n, you can bind another hotkey, e. g. `#^+l` (<kbd>Win</kbd><kbd>Ctrl</kbd><kbd>Shift</kbd><kbd>L</kbd>), to the lock function by using the bug.n-function `Manager_lockWorkStation()`, which i. a. sets the registry key
+If you want to use it as a hotkey in bug.n, you can bind another hotkey, e.g. `#^+l` (<kbd>Win</kbd><kbd>Ctrl</kbd><kbd>Shift</kbd><kbd>L</kbd>), to the lock function by using the bug.n-function `Manager_lockWorkStation()`, which i. a. sets the registry key